-For years I have seen many people taking off the factory delivered fuel injection systems and install carburetors.
+For years I have seen many people taking off the factory-delivered fuel injection systems and installing carburetors.
 Most of these people believe that they are going to make more power with the carburetors.
 But is this really true?
 In this article, I look at the pros and cons of this popular swap.

 Introduction of Fuel injection

-Porsche used carburetors on all their cars up until the end of the 1960s. in 1969 with the introduction of the 911E and 911S models they began using fuel injection.
-The fuel injection system used on the 911E and 911S were the Mechanical Fuel injection, (MFI), style.
-These systems were largely based on the Diesel fuel injection systems and were complex to tune.
+Porsche used carburetors on all their cars up until the end of the 1960s.
+In 1969 with the introduction of the 911E and 911S models they began using fuel injection.
+The fuel injection system used on the 911E and 911S is the Mechanical Fuel injection, (MFI), style.
+These systems were largely based on Diesel fuel injection systems and are complex to tune.
 The only model that carried a carburetor into the 1970s was the 911T, and that only lasted until 1972.

 Advantages and disadvantages of fuel injection

 Fuel injection has a number of advantages over carburetors.
-The main one being that it’s method of controlling the amount of fuel injected into the engine is far superior than carburetors.
+The main one is that the method of controlling the amount of fuel injected into the engine is far superior to carburetors.
 This along with temperature and load responsive controls make it far more efficient and drivable than carburetors.

-The dis-advantage of a fuel injection system is that it cannot be easily modified.
+One big disadvantage of fuel injection is that it is difficult to modify.
 It also requires more specialized tools to be able to work on the system effectively.
-This usually means for the home mechanic a limited amount service that can be done themselves.
-Also, if the engine is modified to increase displacement, compression and or cam profiles that require more fuel it can be difficult to change the fuel curve.
+For the home mechanic, this means a limited amount of service they can do themselves.
+If you modify to increase displacement, compression, and or cam profiles that require more fuel it can be difficult to change the fuel curve.

 Unfortunately, though most of the so-called performance upgrades turned out to be a performance downgrade.
-Everything in the engine has been designed around using the fuel injection system.
-The piston design, cam profiles, camshaft timing, and the ignition system with the use of ported and manifold vacuum systems were all designed around using fuel injection.
+Everything in the engine is designed around the fuel injection system.
+The piston design, cam profiles, camshaft timing, and the ignition system with the use of ported and manifold vacuum systems are all designed around using fuel injection.
 When someone installs a set of carburetors onto the engine and makes no other changes to it, they are taking a huge back step in performance.

-Instead they are relying on vacuum to draw in fuel and hope that it will mix with the incoming air as it moves through the manifold and ports.
-The camshafts are designed for fuel injection and have a larger over-lap between the intake and exhaust lobes.
+Carburetors are relying on the vacuum to draw in fuel and hope that it will mix with the incoming air as it moves through the manifold and ports.
+The camshafts designed for fuel injection have a larger overlap between the intake and exhaust lobes.
 This makes for better cylinder scavenging and filling, but also results in low intake manifold vacuum signals at idle.
-These signals are somewhat smoothed out when using a single intake plenum but when a carburetor is installed these pulses will adversely affect fuel delivery and low-end performance.
+The vacuum signal is somewhat smoothed out when using a single intake plenum.
+When you install a carburetor these same pulses will adversely affect fuel delivery and low-end performance.

-The ignition timing curve in the distributor has also been designed around the engine mechanical requirements as well as the using vacuum signals from the intake system.
-When switching to carburetors usually the only thing that remains is the mechanical potion of the curve.
+The ignition timing curve in the distributor is designed around the engine’s mechanical requirements.
+The ignition requires the vacuum signals from the intake system.
+When switching to carburetors usually the only thing that remains is the mechanical portion of the curve.
 This means modifying the distributor to try and compensate for all the missing vacuum inputs.
 When modifying these distributors there are never quite the same as using all the vacuum controls.